-Plaintiff Gadsden Industrial Park, LLC ("GIP") initiated this as a fifth amendment takings claim.
-It asserted that the government, operating through the Environmental Protection Agency ("EPA"), took plaintiff's personalty located at a former steel mill site during a CERCLA (Comprehensive Environmental Response, Compensation, and Liability Act) operation.
-The former mill operator had gone into bankruptcy, and GIP later acquired approximately 25 miles of railroad track traversing the site from an entity which had purchased the assets from the bankruptcy estate.
-Defendant was permitted to amend its answer to assert a fraud counterclaim, in which it contends that counsel for GIP made materially false statements to the EPA in asserting GIP's demand for compensation for the track it alleged was taken.
+GIP initiated its claim as a Fifth Amendment takings claim.
+It asserted that the government, operating through the Environmental Protection Agency ("EPA"), took plaintiff's personalty located at a former steel mill site during a Comprehensive Environmental Response, Compensation, and Liability Act1 ("CERCLA") operation.
+The former mill operator had gone into bankruptcy, and GIP later acquired approximately twenty-five miles of railroad track traversing the site from an entity that had purchased the assets from the bankruptcy estate.
+Defendant was permitted to amend its answer to assert a fraud counterclaim, in which it contended that counsel for GIP made materially false statements to the EPA in asserting GIP's demand for compensation for the track it alleged was taken in violation of the False Claims Act, 31 U.S.C. § 3729(b)(1) (2012).

-&lt;sup>1 42 U.S.C. §§ 9601-9675 (2012).

 On January 30, 2017, defendant filed a motion for summary judgment on GIP's affirmative claim, and plaintiff later indicated its intent not to dispute the motion.
-Accordingly, the court granted defendant's motion for summary judgment on March 31, 2017 but deferred entry of final judgment due to the pendency of the counterclaim.
+Accordingly, the court granted defendant's motion for summary judgment on March 31, 2017, but deferred entry of final judgment due to the pendency of the counterclaim.
 We then set the matter for trial, which was held on June 30, 2017.
-At the conclusion of trial, the court announced its decision to deny the counterclaim for the reasons outlined herein.
+At the conclusion of trial, the court announced its decision to deny the counterclaim, a ruling that was confirmed by an order dated August 18, 2017.
+The plaintiff thereafter filed its request for fees under EAJA.
+The facts recited below are drawn from our prior ruling on the merits of the counterclaim.